evanhongo/design-pattern-tutorial/README.md

 #### Singleton

-- Defines getInstance() which returns the unique instance.
+- Defines getInstance() which returns the unique instance
-- Responsible for creating and managing the instance object.
+- Responsible for creating and managing the instance object

+---

+### 4. Prototype

+#### Client

+- Creates a new object by asking a prototype to clone itself

+#### Prototype

+- Creates an interfaces to clone itself

+#### Clones

+- The cloned objects that are being created

 ---